 Deciphering home tech terminology is not always easy.
-The Vivint home security glossary has the definitions and answers you need to understand home security, right here under one roof.
+The Vivint team has assembled this home security glossary with the definitions and answers you need to understand home security, right here under one roof.

 1080p (HD): Describes an image that contains 1080 horizontal lines of vertical resolution; devices that have 1080p resolution or higher are considered high definition (HD) and provide quality picture quality for the price.

-4K (HD): Sometimes known as ultra-high definition, 4K is a high-definition resolution that has twice the vertical and horizontal resolution of 1080p (high definition); 4K security cameras provide greater clarity and an enhanced ability to zoom in for greater resolution to help identify persons and objects.
+4K (HD): Sometimes known as ultra-high definition, 4K is a high-definition resolution that has twice the vertical and horizontal resolution of 1080p (high definition); 4K surveillance cameras provide greater clarity and an enhanced capability to zoom in for greater resolution to help identify persons and objects.

 AC power: AC stands for alternating current, which means the electrical current is capable of reversing directions; it powers most everyday electronics due to its ability to transform high-powered currents to low voltages.